 Waking up is hard to do.
-Some of us night owls have always struggled to get the early worm, preferring to sleep through the sunrise and drink our morning coffee in wonder at those people who are up before dawn for their morning run.
+Some of us night owls have always struggled to get the early worm.
+We prefer sleeping through the sunrise and drink our morning coffee in wonder at those people who are up before dawn for their morning run.

 But, waking can be difficult for people who go to bed at a reasonable hour too.
-Feeling sluggish in the morning even after coffee is common.
+Feeling sluggish in the morning even after a cup of coffee is common.
 According to one 2020 study, 65% of Americans rarely wake up rested and energized and daytime tiredness negatively affects 75%of respondents’ productivity.

 Getting enough sleep is one major way to tackle daytime lethargy and morning grumpiness (check out our best techniques to fall asleep fast).
 But feeling refreshed in the morning isn’t only about what you do the night before.
-Below are seven tips on how to wake up less exhausted and grumpy and more rested.
+You don’t need to be a morning person to feel energized when you wake up.
+Below are seven tips on how to wake up feeling rested, recovered, and ready for the day.

 Waking is controlled by two processes, the wake/sleep homeostasis and your circadian rhythm.
 Homeostasis means the longer you stay awake, the greater your body feels the need to sleep.
 Your circadian rhythm, however, causes highs and lows throughout the day of wakefulness and sleepiness.
 Adults are generally most tired between 2-3 am and 1-3 pm (which is why we all want an afternoon nap).
-Getting plenty of sleep helps balance the lows with the highs and allows you to be less groggy when you wake.
+Getting plenty of sleep helps balance the lows with the highs.

 Your circadian rhythm is controlled by an area of the brain called the suprachiasmatic nucleus (SCN), located in the hypothalamus.
 This area is sensitive to light and dark signals received from the eyes.
 The SCN triggers the release of cortisol and other hormones that wake you in the morning, as well as melatonin in the evening.